 We had net aggregate assessments (refunds) levied against (or received) by our insurance subsidiaries totaling \$(1.6) million, \$0.1 million and \$0.2 million for the years ended December 31, 2009, 2008 and 2007, respectively.
 Included in the net amount above are refunds totaling \$2.3 million received during the year ended December 31, 2009, primarily from one state related to assessments we paid prior to 1998.
-Although the amount and timing of future assessments are not predictable, we have established reserves for guaranty fund assessments that currently are subject to insolvency proceedings.
+Although the amount and timing of future assessments are not predictable, we have established reserves for guaranty fund assessments that we consider adequate for assessments with respect to insurers that currently are subject to insolvency proceedings.
 On an annual basis in the fourth quarter, the National Organization of Life and Health Guaranty Associations provides information pertaining to estimated future assessments for insolvencies payable by us to various state guaranty fund associations.
 As a result, we increased our estimated guaranty fund liability by \$4.6 million and increased the related premium tax offset asset by \$2.6 million as of December 31, 2009.